JakobDev/minecraft-launcher-lib/doc/tutorial/getting_started.rst

     minecraft_launcher_lib.install.install_minecraft_version("1.17", minecraft_directory)

 To get the information how to install Minecraft, minecraft-launcher-lib looks first for a JSON file in your Minecraft Directory.
-In the case of 1.17 it's minecraft_directory/versions/1.17/1.17.json.
+In the case of 1.17 it's :code:`minecraft_directory/versions/1.17/1.17.json`.
 This allows installing moded versions that are not official from Mojang.
 If the JSON file not does exists minecraft-launcher-lib tries to download it from the Mojang Servers. install_minecraft_version ensures that the Minecraft installation is correct, so you need to call it every time before you launch Minecraft, even if you had the version already installed.

 -------------------------
 Get Minecraft Versions
 -------------------------
 If you don't want to start a single version like 1.17 every time you need a list of all Minecraft version.
-To get that list use minecraft_launcher_lib.utils.get_available_versions(minecraft_directory).
+To get that list use :code:`minecraft_launcher_lib.utils.get_available_versions(minecraft_directory)`.
 It returns this list:

 .. code:: python